dominikhosic/trading212/README.md

 ### Instruments Metadata

-* Exchange List        ✅
+* GET Exchange List        ✅
-* Instrument List      ✅
+* GET Instrument List      ✅

+### Pies

+* GET Fetch all pies       ✅
+* POST Create pie          ✅
+* DELETE Delete pie        ✅
+* GET Fetch a pie          ✅
+* POST Update pie          ✅

+### Historical items

+* GET Historical order data ✅
+* GET Paid out dividends    ✅
+* GET Exports List          ✅
+* POST Export csv           ✅
+* GET Transaction list      ✅

 ## Notice
 This is NOT an official Trading212 library, and the authors of this library are not affiliated with Trading212 in any way, shape or form.